Southern Tradition History and Members

 Bill has lived his entire life in the Arnold Missouri area and even built his own house, some 40 years ago.
 Bill is a retired printer and now fills his time with family activities and his passion - working on old cars.
 Bill has played the trumpet for many years.
 He has also sung a soloist, in ensembles, choirs, and as tenor vocalist for the mixed Southern Gospel group Crossroads.
 Bill and his wife Terri attend Arnold United Baptist and have 3 grown children and 4 grandchildren.

-Terry Reynolds - Lead
+Greg Eaker - Lead

 Alan Null - Bass